 - The care you get must be a plan benefit.
-This means we include it in our Benefits Chart in Chapter 4 Section D of your Member Handbook. - The care must be medically necessary.
-By medically necessary we mean you need services to prevent, diagnose, or treat your condition or to maintain your current health status.
-This includes care that keeps you from going in to a hospital or nursing facility.
-It also means the services, supplies, or drugs meet accepted standards of medical practice. - Medically necessary care is appropriate for your condition.
+This means we include it in our Benefits Chart in Chapter 4 Section D of this Member Handbook. - Medically necessary care is appropriate for your condition.
 This includes care related to physical conditions and mental health.
 It includes the kind and level of services.
 It includes the number of treatments.
 It also includes where you get the services and how long they continue.
-Medically necessary services must: - be the services that other providers would usually order - help you get better or stay as well as you are - help stop your condition from getting worse
+Medically necessary services must: - be the services that other providers would usually order - help you get better or stay as well as you are - help stop your condition from getting worse - help prevent and find health problems

-- help prevent and find health problems - For medical services, you must have a network primary care provider (PCP) who orders the care or tells you to use another doctor.
+- For medical services, you must have a network primary care provider (PCP) who orders the care or tells you to use another doctor.
 As a plan member, you must choose a network provider to be your PCP. - You do not need a referral from your PCP for emergency care or urgently needed care or to use a woman's health provider.
-You can get other kinds of care without having a referral from your PCP (for more information, refer to section D1 in this chapter). - You must get your care from network providers.
+You can get other kinds of care without having a referral from your PCP (for more information, refer to section D in this chapter). - You must get your care from network providers.
 Usually, we won't cover care from a provider who doesn't work with our health plan.
 This means that you will have to pay the provider in full for the services provided.
-Here are some cases when this rule does not apply: - We cover emergency or urgently needed care from an out-of-network provider (for more information, refer to Section H in this chapter). - If you need care that our plan covers and our network providers can't give it to you, you can get care from an out-of-network provider.
+Here are some cases when this rule does not apply: - We cover emergency or urgently needed care from an out-of-network provider (for more information, refer to Section I in this chapter). - If you need care that our plan covers and our network providers can't give it to you, you can get care from an out-of-network provider.
 You must obtain a prior authorization from us prior to seeking care.
 In this situation, we cover the care as if you got it from a network provider. - We cover kidney dialysis services when you're outside our plan's service area for a short time or when your provider is temporarily unavailable or not accessible.
 You can get these services at a Medicare-certified dialysis facility. - When you first join the plan, you can continue using the providers you use now for up to 120 days for the following reasons: - An acute condition. - A life-threatening mental or physical illness. - A physical or mental disability defined as an inability to engage in one or more major life activities.
 This applies to a disability that has lasted or is expected to last at least one year, or is likely to result in death. - A disabling or chronic condition that is in an acute phase. - You are receiving culturally appropriate health care services (excluding transportation services) and the plan does not have a network provider with special expertise in the delivery of those culturally appropriate health care services. - You do not speak English and the plan does not have a network provider who can communicate with you, either directly or through an interpreter.